FAM-CS/CS361-Microservice/README.md

 with python (3.10)[^1] requests library.

 ## Gradebook API Contract
-Currently API will have to run locally for the server and have a gradebook folder with csv files.
+Currently API will have to run locally for the _server_ and have a _gradebook folder_ with csv files.
 The csv file will contain a header "date,gpa" and the next lines will contain the date and gpa data.
+There is no enforcement on the types/format of the date and gpa values.
 ```
-data,gpa
+date,gpa
 yyyy-mm-dd,float
 ```
 ### Setup